 The key progress increasing the potential of the LC standard is that it would leverage the introduction and large scale deployment of high-power solid state light sources together with large-area photodiodes and advanced electronics.
 In addition, PHY and MAC technologies have evolved significantly and are able to address existing use-cases for LC with enhanced performances as well as additional use-cases.
 Among those are complimentary use in traditional markets for 802.11, such as industrial wireless, home and enterprise networks, backhauling scenarios, underwater communication and wireless access in medical environments.

-LC is a powerful complement or alternative to RF, in environments where communications should be more secure (banks, R\&D centers, defense, …) and where radio waves may not be permitted or restricted (hospitals, pre-K schools, EMI sensitive industrial facilities such as natural gas compression stations, nuclear power plants, etc.).
+LC is a powerful complement or alternative to RF, in environments where communications should be more secure (banks, R&D centers, defense, …) and where radio waves may not be permitted or restricted (hospitals, pre-K schools, EMI sensitive industrial facilities such as natural gas compression stations, nuclear power plants, etc.).
 The selection of use cases is driven by the facts that, on the one hand, the light frequency range is interference free and not regulated and, on the other hand, light communications happen inside the cone of the light.

-Increasing performance in terms of bandwidth, distance and more can open new use cases and improve others such as AR/VR, M2M communications, robotic telepresence, real time gaming, tc..
-The pervasiveness of LEDs, technological maturity and the increasing demand for wireless capacity, low latency and high speed all play a significant role in the motivation for creating an LC standard within 802.11.
+Increasing performance in terms of bandwidth, distance and more can open new use cases and improve others such as AR/VR, M2M communications, robotic telepresence, real time gaming, etc. The pervasiveness of LEDs, technological maturity and the increasing demand for wireless capacity, low latency and high speed all play a significant role in the motivation for creating an LC standard within 802.11.

 With people in industrialized nations spending more than 90% of their time indoors, lighting is poised to be a communications infrastructure of the future.